 Hair.
 It can make an outfit.
 It can break it.
 You can be wearing the most exquisite dinner jacket, but if your hair doesn’t match up, you’ll look disheveled.

-In today’s metrosexual era, men are beginning to realize that they can no longer just throw a hat on or let their hair flow free.
-Today, most men understand that their hair is an accessory that can define who they are and going shaved is no longer an option – in other words, women like it better on top.
+In today’s world, men are beginning to realize that they can no longer just throw a hat on or let their hair flow free.
+Today, most men understand that their hair is an accessory that can define who they are.
 I interviewed five of North America’s top celebrity stylists in an effort to provide you with a better understanding of how to maintain your hair and to learn where to find the best hair products for men.

 Six Rules For Healthy Hair

 While each stylist came with their own personality, for the most part they were in agreement that men need to follow six rules when it comes to their hair.